 See recipe card below for all ingredients and quantities.

-How to Make Chicken Muffins
+How to Make Chicken Cups

 - In a large bowl, add lightly whisked eggs, tomato paste, hot sauce, Italian seasoning and salt.
 Add chicken, rolled oats, onions and carrots.